Feyerabend/ABC80/abc802/README.md

 The samples built most on each other progressively towards more advanced.
 They are intended to reflect floating point results.
-Later two Swedish magazines extended the list with other computers, unsurprisingly from the ABC-line.
+Later two Swedish magazines extended the list with other computers, unsurprisingly most from the ABC-line.
 Below I've added lacking results from ABC802.

 [^rugg]: https://en.wikipedia.org/wiki/Rugg/Feldman_benchmarks